What is a "District of Innovation"?

 Can a DOI be created to respond to needs or opportunities at a particular subset of campuses?

 Chapter 12A does not specifically permit or prohibit adopting an innovation plan that proposes innovations at only a subset of district campuses.
 In other states, however, innovation zones have started at a small number of campuses (like a single feeder pattern) before expanding to other campuses.
 In the alternative, a district may consider the option of a campus conversion charter for a single campus or group of campuses.
 Tex.
 Educ.
 Code § 12.0522.

 What process is required to adopt an innovation plan?

 The process is initiated by either:

-a resolution of the board of trustees; or
+A resolution of the board of trustees;

-a petition signed by a majority of the members of the district-level advisory committee.
+A petition signed by a majority of the members of the district-level advisory committee.